Zen to Go Logo

 We are social beings.
 The feeling of belonging is fundamental to our motivation.
 Social wellness is about cultivating real connections among colleagues, creating an environment of collaboration and mutual support.

 When people feel they have friends at work and that their relationships are positive, their commitment to the company skyrockets.
-A strong social fabric transforms a group of individuals into a true team.
+A strong social fabric turns a group of individuals into a true team.

 To strengthen this pillar, you can:

-• Organize team building activities that don’t feel forced, like a volunteering day.
+• Organize unforced team building activities, such as a volunteer day.

 • Encourage a culture of open and transparent communication.